Physical Security: Essential Strategies to Protect an Organization’s Critical Assets

 Integrate physical and digital security systems.

 Managing disparate systems can be problematic.
-Whenever the company invests in new technology, it’s best to integrate these into a unified security platform, improving oversight and allowing real-time response to incidents.
+Whenever the company invests in new technology, its best to integrate these into a unified security platform, improving oversight and allowing real-time response to incidents.

 Provide comprehensive employee training.